-This outfit wants startups to trade their equity for patents from big tech players
+This outfit wants startups to trade equity for patents from big tech players

 TC: Given these are young companies, how can you really know what patents make the most sense for them?

 MM: We start by assuming a company has started working on its own unique patents, and get a read on the competitors it’ll be disrupting.
 If we can find patents that likely read on these competitors, the startup’s business plan then goes to the participating member (with the relevant patents).
-If that member is interested in the startup and would like to sell its patent in exchange for equity, the member would then value its patents and list a price that the startup can accept or reject.
+If that member is interested in the startup and would like to sell its patent in exchange for equity, the member then values its patents and lists a price that the startup can accept or reject.

-A final closing condition has to be the closure of a qualified venture funding round and [the big tech company’s] commitment to invest the proceeds of [that patent sale] into that round, and [the tech company] has to give the startup at least 90 days to complete the funding round.
-After that, the [big tech company] gets the same terms as the VCs in the round and becomes a minor syndicate player, and the startup gets full ownership rights of the IP assets.
+A final closing condition has to be the closure of a qualified venture funding round and [the big tech company’s] commitment to invest the proceeds of [that patent sale] into that round.
+It also has to give the startup at least 90 days to complete the funding round.
+After that, the [big tech company] gets the same terms as the VCs in the round and becomes a minor syndicate player, and the startup gets full ownership rights to the IP assets.

 TC: Some startups may scoff at the idea of giving a big tech company so much information about their business, when they don’t know at the outset that they’ll want its patents.